 Safety Rules vs. Safely Habits

-Safety rules are helpful but don’t do us any real good unless we we eventually turn them into those unconscious actions commonly called habits.
-Like never pointing the barrel of a rifle at anyone anytime even by accident, or putting on the car’s brakes before the vehicle crashes through the storefront, the potential consequences are just too severe to leave them as empty rules.
+Safety rules are helpful but don’t do us any real good unless we turn them into those unconscious actions commonly called habits.
+Like never using an electric toaster while taking a bath, or never pointing the barrel of a rifle at anyone anytime even by accident, or always putting on the car’s brakes before the vehicle crashes through the storefront, the potential consequences are just too severe to leave them as empty rules.

 The Big Safety Rule: Don’t Let Them Bite You

 Sharp wide blades can sever a lot of nerves and tendons in the blink of an eye.
 A deep injury won’t even be painful if your blades are sharp, at least at first, but the damage may be impossible to repair fully and too often is life-changing, and never in a good way.
-So the application of this rule is simply don’t give cutting tools an opportunity to do mischief.
+So the application of this rule is to simply never give cutting tools an opportunity to do mischief.

-An example.
-A universal mistake everyone, without exception, makes at least once is to hold down a piece of wood with the left hand while cutting it with a chisel or knife motivated by the right hand towards the hand holding down the wood (in the case of right-handed people).
-They slip, or the chisel or knife jumps out of the cut, or the chisel or knife is dull and they lose control, or they apply too much force, or don’t allow enough distance to slow the tool down after the cut should end.
-Whatever the cause, in the next instant the wood quickly changes a pretty crimson color, and the left hand feels strange.
+An example: A universal mistake everyone, without exception, makes at least once is to hold down a piece of wood in one hand while cutting it with a chisel or knife motivated by the other hand towards the hand holding down the wood.
+They slip, or the chisel or knife jumps out of the cut, or the chisel or knife is dull and they lose control, or they apply too much force, or don’t allow enough distance to slow the tool down after the cut should end, or pixies distract them, or Murphy starts rockin like zeppelin.
+Whatever the cause, in the next instant the wood quickly changes a pretty crimson color, and one hand feels strange.

 Professional woodcarvers all know somebody with deep, crippling injuries to nerves and tendons in hands or legs from using carving tools improperly or while distracted.
 Not a few have lost whole hands.
-The wise ones wear kevlar or steel mesh gloves when they must secure work with a hand while using chisels or knives.
+The wise ones wear kevlar or steel mesh gloves when they must secure work by hand while using chisels or knives.
 While I don’t condone it, professional woodcarvers must sometimes violate the rules just to get the job done.
 These safety gloves are good for preventing slicing cuts, and help to reduce the severity of injuries in all cases, but may not stop a knife or chisel from stabbing you if it is motivated, so please don’t violate the first rule just because you’re wearing fancy gloves.

 The solution?
 Set your knives and chisels aside in a safe manner and location before you do anything other than cutting wood.
 In other words, have the self control and situational awareness to reject all distractions.

-Safety Habit Three: Always Set Your Tools Aside in a Safe Place and So They Can’t Move
+Safety Habit Number Three: Always Set Your Tools Aside in a Safe Place and So They Can’t Move

-Don’t leave them hanging over the edge of your workbench, or balanced on top of other tools where a bump from a strolling bench kitty or vibration from a hammer impact might knock them off.
+Don’t leave them hanging over the edge of your workbench, or balanced on top of other tools where a bump from a passing bench kitty or vibration from a hammer impact might knock them off.
 If you have several chisels or knives on your workbench at the same time, use a chisel box.
-Another effective solution is to make a tool rest by cutting some notches in a stick of wood, place it in a safe location on your work surface and rest the tool’s blades in those notches to keep them organized, to protect their cutting edges from dings, and most importantly, to prevent perfidious pixies from pushing or rolling tools off your workbench and Murphy from dive-bombing your wiggly pigglys.
-This is especially important if children have access to your workplace or you have a bench cat swanning around demanding snacks and ear-rubs.
+Another effective solution is to make a tool rest by cutting some notches in a stick of wood, place it in a safe location on your work surface and rest the tool’s blades in those notches to keep them organized, to protect their cutting edges from dings, and most importantly, to prevent perfidious pixies and felonious felines from pushing or rolling tools off your workbench and Murphy from dive-bombing your wiggly pigglies.
+This is especially important if children have access to your workplace or you have imperious felines swanning around demanding snacks, ear-rubs and cushions.

 How to Develop Good Safety Habits